What are IEEE 802 wireless standards?

-Essentially, the IEEE 802 standards help make sure internet services and technologies follow a set of recommended practices so network devices can all work together smoothly.
+Essentially, the IEEE 802 standards help make sure internet services and technologies follow a set of recommended practices so that network devices can all work together smoothly.

-Better-known specifications include 802.3 Ethernet, 802.11 Wi-Fi and 802.15 Bluetooth/ZigBee.
-However, some of these standards have been labeled as disbanded or hibernating and are either superseded by newer standards or are being reworked.
+Better-known specifications include 802.3 Ethernet, 802.11 Wi-Fi and 802.15 Bluetooth/Zigbee.
+However, some of these standards have been labeled as disbanded or hibernating, and are either superseded by newer standards or being reworked.
 Using an open process, the LMSC advocates for these standards globally.